biothings/myvariant.info/docs/doc/variant_query_service.rst

 scopes
 """"""
-    Optional, specify one or more fields (separated by comma) as the search "scopes", e.g., "scopes=rsid", "scopes=rsid,dbnsfp.genename".
+    Optional, specify one or more fields (separated by comma) as the search "scopes", e.g., "scopes=dbsnp.rsid", "scopes=dbsnp.rsid,dbnsfp.genename".
 The available "fields" can be passed to "**scopes**" parameter are
     :ref:`listed above <available_fields>`.
 Default:

 fields